 - Thomas Cook Airlines (TCX) - 72.83%

 Number of Delays: In the first quarter of 2018, Jan-March 2018, easyJet had a total of 22,993 delayed flights, so they are still far from perfect.
-However, these delayed flights were simply delayed by more than 15 minutes, so only a fraction of these delays would have been long enough for passengers to claim compensation.
+However, these delayed flights were all flights delayed by more than 15 minutes, including all flights that might have been delayed by half an hour or perhaps 2 hours.
+Essentially, only a fraction of these delays would have been long enough for passengers to claim compensation.

-Fun fact: In a year, easyJet sells just under 2 million bacon baguettes on board their flights.
+In a year, easyJet sells just under 2 million bacon baguettes on board their flights.
 If laid out end to end, these baguettes would stretch from Venice to Vienna!
+And who doesn't like bacon?

 As a claiming company, we tend to hear remarkable stories from passengers who have flown with different airlines, such as those mentioned below.
 Some of these stories are from really happy passengers, others were not quite so lucky.
 Nevertheless, these experiences make for great reading!

-- One heartwarming easyJet-related story is the saga of Shackleton the bear.
+This about the saga of shackleton bear.
 When a cuddly bear toy was left behind on an easyJet flight, Captain Clutterbuck (the pilot) decided to take Shackleton (questionable name choice) the bear with him on the rest of his flights.
 He did this in the hopes that one day he can return Shackleton to his rightful owner.

 Some of the stories above may have unfairly painted easyJet in a negative light.
-To remind you that easyJet is one of the world's leading airlines for a reason, here are some advantages to flying with the low-cost carrier:
+As a reminder, easyJet is one of the world's leading airlines for a reason.
+What follows are some advantages of flying with the low-cost carrier:

 We hope you enjoyed finding out more about easyJet!
 Despite the airline's efficiency and professional experience, many passengers who fly with easyJet are still being delayed (recall that over 20'000 flights were delayed between January and March).